Monitoring your deployment

 We’ve compiled some guidelines to help you ensure the health of your deployments over time.
 These can help you to better understand the available performance metrics, and to make decisions involving performance and high availability.

-Learn about common symptoms and possible actions that you can take to resolve issues when the master node becomes unhealthy or unavailable.
+Learn about common symptoms and possible actions that you can take to resolve issues when one or more nodes become unhealthy or unavailable.

 Why are my shards unavailable?